Vasile Odobescu

 Vasile Odobescu (born Cuizăuca) was a founder and leader of the anti-Soviet organization Democratic Agrarian Party.

 Biography

 Vasile Odobescu was born in Cuizăuca, a locality in the north of Moldova.
 During the Soviet deportations from Bessarabia and Northern Bukovina, his parents and his sister were deported from Moldovan SSR (Bessarabia) to Siberia.

-In 1950 he founded the Democratic Agrarian Party, one of the largest and best anti-Soviet resistance organizations in rural areas of the Moldovan SSR.
+In 1950, he founded the Democratic Agrarian Party, one of the largest and best anti-Soviet resistance organizations in rural areas of the Moldovan SSR.
 The leaders of the party were Vasile Odobescu and Simion Zlatan (born in Popenchi, Rîbnița).
-The Democratic Agrarian Party was active between 1950 and 1953.
+The Democratic Agrarian Party was active between the years 1950 and 1953.

-In 1953, Vasile Odobescu and other important members of the party were arrested.
-In 1953, Vasile Odobescu and 10 other party members were sentenced to death.
+In 1953, Odobescu and other important members of the party were arrested; he and 10 members were subsequently sentenced to death that same year.

 In a book printed in 2000, the historian Ion Țurcanu wrote the chapter "Vasile Odobescu, a soldier of the disinherited people" (Vasile Odobescu, un ostaş al dezmoșteniților).